 Exam Board & Specification Code: OCR; H432; Specification

-Course Entry Requirements: C/4 in Maths GCSE and 2 B/6 grades in 2 Science GCSEs inc. Chemistry or Additional Science (not Applied Science).
+Course Entry Requirements: C/4 in English Language and B/5 in Maths and 2 B/6 grades in 2 Science GCSEs inc. Chemistry or Additional Science (not Applied Science).

 Please make sure that you have understood the overall entry requirements to study at BHASVIC.
 These are available here and outline the GCSE grades you need to take up one of the Programmes of Study at the college.